Prompt Engineering

 JSON Inputs

-All Prompt Variables as treated as strings.
-However, if you want to supply json, you can use this trick to access specific key/value pairs.
+Vellum supports JSON input variables.
+When you supply a JSON variable, you can use this trick to access specific key/value pairs.

 For example, say you have a variable called traits whose value in a Scenario looked like: